Bjarke Ingels Group: History

 In 2018, BIG's exhibition Formgiving launched, exploring how the world around us has taken shape - and has been given shape - from the past to the present.
 This was followed by the release of their book by the same name in 2020.

-In March 2018, BIG was named as the first high-profile architecture firm to be commissioned to design a public structure in Albania, specifically the replacement building for the aging National Theatre of Albania, which no longer served the needs of the theater's staff or audiences Plans to demolish and replace the old national theater with a building by BIG resulted in the National Theatre Protest in Albania in 2019, as the old building was considered historic by the opposition party.
+In March 2018, BIG was named as the first high-profile architecture firm to be commissioned to design a public structure in Albania, specifically the replacement building for the aging National Theatre of Albania, which no longer served the needs of the theater's staff or audiences Plans to demolish and replace the old national theater with a building by BIG resulted in the National Theatre Protest in Albania in 2019, because of its historical importance as one of the 7 Most Endangered Monuments of Europe for 2020.
 The demolition on 17 May 2020 resulted in continued protests and detainment of protestors by authorities.

 In 2019, the firm started to design the world's first vertical film studio, Wildflower Studios, Robert De Niro's movie studio in Queens, New York.

 BIG released a revision of its design proposal for the new Oakland Ballpark in February 2019, retaining its rooftop park with community access.
 They've also worked on zoo enclosures, including Panda House at the Copenhagen Zoo.

 BIG announced that it was designing a masterplan for a new city for Toyota in January 2020, on a former factory site near Mount Fuji.

 In July 2021, BIG added seven additional partners for a total of 24: Andy Young, Lorenzo Boddi, João Albuquerque, Douglass Alligood, Lars Larsen, Giulia Frittoli, and Daria Pahhota.
 BIG also opened its London office near Liverpool Street in the city center.
 In 2021, BIG was awarded the National Juneteenth Museum, dedicated to preserving the history of Juneteenth and legacy of freedom, in Fort Worth, Texas.

 In 2022, BIG expanded further, opening a new office in Barcelona.
 Construction concluded on IQON, the Quito-based project for developer Uribe Schwarzkopf.
 In 2022, it was also announced that BIG and HOK won the competition to design the new Dock A at Zürich Airport.
 The same year, the BIG-designed FLUGT - Refugee Museum of Denmark opened on the site of a former World War II refugee camp.
 The city of Prague unveiled BIG's design for the country's first national concert hall in 100 years, the Vltava Philharmonic Hall.

 In 2023, BIG opened the BIG Los Angeles and BIG Oslo offices.
 The company also debuted its new ground-up, standalone headquarters in Copenhagen, Denmark in the industrial harbor of Nordhavn.
 BIG's first supertall, The Spiral, completed in Manhattan, New York City.
 In May, it was announced that BIG would design Nashville's new Tennessee Performing Arts Center.